0atman/noboilerplate/scripts/38-autism.md

 > I push myself too hard when I assume that my current self is the same as my recent self.
 It's not.

+WIMWISA

+notes:

 - Spoons metaphor
 - you don't have the same reserves as other
 - learn this

+---

+<i class="fas fa-quote-left fa-2x fa-pull-left"></i>
+_"Your needs are value-neutral."_

+#### &mdash; Unmasking Autism

+notes:

+The primary advice I wish to give leave you, is that you are allowed to find out how to make space for yourself.

+- You are allowed to leave the room if it is too noisy, or to wear earplugs or headphones.
+- you are allowed to ask people clarification questions when they do not provide enough detail.
+- and you are allowed to build and test coping mechanisms to fix the gaps that you perceive between where you are now and where you would like to be.

+You're not just allowed to do these things, if they make your life easier or your days happier, I think you should.

+And you should start today.

+---

+## Thanks

+Carin S. Calder-La Croix and I am happy for you to link to my Instagram: [https://www.instagram.com/link_carin?igsh=MTZidDQxdmN3ZTNhdA==](https://www.instagram.com/link_carin?igsh=MTZidDQxdmN3ZTNhdA== "https://www.instagram.com/link_carin?igsh=MTZidDQxdmN3ZTNhdA==")

 ---